The aim of managing a workers' compensation claim is to:

 to a particular set of circumstances.

-Matters that may be referred to the Office of the DPP for advice include:
+Matters that may be referred to the Office of the SG for advice include:

 - disputes regarding liability (section 81A);

 - termination or reduction of benefits (section 86 and section 88);

 - contributions or indemnity from third parties (section 134);